alanlivio/bash-helpers/README.md

 # bash-helpers

-Bash helpers to install software (wsl/msys, adb, flutter, ffmpeg), configure OS (dark mode, clean taskbar/clutter), update python/vscode pkgs, clean unused folders, sync dotfiles, common git calls, and more.
+Cross-OS bash helpers to install software (wsl/msys, adb, flutter, ffmpeg), setup (dark mode, clean taskbar/clutter/unused), update python/vscode pkgs, sync dotfiles, common git calls, and more.
 The project logo refers to the synthetic chemical element Bohrium, which also has the initials bh.

 ## Install